Wuteyan/HandGesturePy/README.md

 # HandGesturePy
 Clone From zed41/HandGesturePy
 Human Computer Interaction using hand gesutures using Opencv - Python .
 Hand Gesture recognition is performed using HoG features and SVM as classifier.
-Run on the Raspberry pi 3 with opencv3 and python3 This project is inspired from http://research.microsoft.com/pubs/220845/depth4free_SIGGRAPH.pdf
+Run on the Raspberry pi 3 and Camerawith opencv3 and python3 This project is for UIST's student innovation competition and inspired from http://research.microsoft.com/pubs/220845/depth4free_SIGGRAPH.pdf.

 ##Hardware Setup
 <!-- ![alt tag](https://github.com/zed41/HandGesturePy/blob/master/ScrenShots/hardware_setup.png) -->